World Languages

 Mandarin Chinese 2 - GRADES 9-12

-Prerequisites: Minimum C- in the 1st semester and 3rd quarter of Mandarin 1.
+Prerequisites: Minimum C in the 1st semester of Mandarin 1.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen must take the World Language Placement Test.

 - Year